Emma Marlin (MBACP) Finsbury Park N4 1EE

 Training, qualifications & experience

 I work in a practical and friendly way, drawing on a number of different approaches including Gestalt, Formative Psychology and Mindfulness Techniques.
-I have also completed an additional 12 month training programme with Beyond Chocolate designed to give people the practical steps and tools they need to create a happier and more satisfying relationship with food, eating and body esteem.
+I have also completed an additional 12 month training programme with Beyond Chocolate designed to give people the practical steps and tools they need to create a happier and more satisfying relationship with food and their body.

-I have completed a specialist 12 month training course for couples called PAIRS as well as a specialist 12 month Working With Couples Training Programme
+I have also completed an intense 1 year course for couples (as a couple) called PAIRS as well as a specialist 12 month Working With Couples Training Programme

 Before becoming a psychotherapist I spent over 20 years writing and editing for some of the world's most successful magazines and newspapers including Cosmopolitan, Red, Marie Claire, Redbook and The Sunday Times.
 I also worked as an Agony Aunt for nearly 15 years for Sugar, More! and Woman's Own.